rubensfelipe/ReceitaBoa/README.md

 ![Meu Cardápio](https://user-images.githubusercontent.com/37719411/90185862-ab29ec00-dd8d-11ea-9a9c-13f5b376cab6.PNG)

-this is the screen after you click a recipe (here you can edit it or delete it)
+this is the screen after you click one of your recipes (here you can edit it or delete it)

 ![receita chef logado](https://user-images.githubusercontent.com/37719411/90185979-d90f3080-dd8d-11ea-9524-0321cfa7a140.PNG)